evoactivity/ember-modern-css/README.md

 An example app is available at https://github.com/evoactivity/ember-modern-css

+## Goal

+An ember app using tailwind with livereload and full tailwind JIT compatibility.
+This will be achieved with webpack's `postcss-loader` addon, opening up the rest of the postcss ecosystem.

 ## Benefits

-Using webpack to bundle our CSS opens up Ember app's to the rest of the CSS ecosystem, we no longer need to reach for the addons mentioned above or write our own addons for dealing with the ember-cli CSS pipeline.
+Using webpack to bundle our CSS opens up our Ember app to the rest of the CSS ecosystem.
+We no longer need to reach for the addons mentioned above or write our own addons for dealing with the ember-cli CSS pipeline.
 We just ignore the legacy CSS pipeline and by doing so we get some easy wins.

 1. Route split, lazy loading CSS
-2. CSS Modules out the box
+2. CSS Modules out of the box
-3. If a webpack addon exists you can use it
+3. If a webpack addon exists you can use it (more on this in future articles)

 ## Dependencies